Senad Halilbašić

 Senad Halilbašić (September 18 1988 in Tuzla, SFR Yugoslavia) is a Bosnian and Austrian author, screenwriter, film producer, dramaturge and theater and cultural scientist.
 He co-wrote the screenplay with Patrick Vollrath for the 2019 film 7500, starring Joseph Gordon-Levitt.

 Early life

-Halilbašić was born in what is now Bosnia and Herzegovina and moved with family to Graz, Austria.
+Halilbašić was born in what is now Bosnia and Herzegovina and moved with his family to Graz, Austria.
 In 2008 he moved to the Austrian capital, Vienna, to study theatre, film and media studies at the University of Vienna.

 Career

 Halilbašić's interest in cinema and dramaturgy dates back to his youth.
 During his school days, he realized film projects and dealt with literary and textual forms as well as the representation of contemporary history.
 In 2008 he received the EXIL Literature Prize for the best prose for his story "Heimat", in which he dealt with the limits of integration and assimilation.

 Filmmaking

 He gained his first experience on film sets at the Graz youth film club Loom as camera assistant on the 2006 feature film Jenseits.

 As a producer, he was responsible for numerous internationally award-winning short films, including projects at the Vienna Film Academy.
 He produced the short film Unser Lied by young Argentinian director Catalina Molina, which won the Diagonale Kurzfilmpreis 2012 and the Austrian Film Prize 2013, as well as the short film Wir flew (2013), which received a nomination for the First Steps Award.

 A connecting project for his cultural studies and film activities was the documentary film Korida (2016), for which he wrote the screenplay with director Siniša Vidović.
 The film accompanies several protagonists of the Bosnian bullfights, a ritual festival that brings together the different population groups of the crisis-ridden post-war society, which has hitherto rarely been captured on film.

 Together with Gerald Igor Hauzenberger, Senad Halilbašić wrote the screenplay for his ORF documentary Hypotopia - The Search for Responsibility (2016), which goes in search of those responsible for the Hypo Alpe Adria bank scandal and the interdependencies between banks, politicians and lobbyists.

 He successfully collaborated with director Patrick Vollrath.
 The short film Alles wird gut (2015), which Halilbašić was in charge of, received the Austrian Film Prize in 2016 and was nominated for the Academy Award for Best Short Film.
 In 2019, the plane thriller 7500, starring Joseph Gordon-Levitt and co-written by Halilbašić and Vollrath, with Vollrath directing it, had its world premiere at the Locarno Film Festival.
 For 7500, they were awarded in the Best Screenplay category at the 2021 Austrian Film Awards.